 You may be eligible if you’re over 18 and either:

-- You get Income Support and you’re a lone parent, sick or disabled
+- you get Income Support and are a lone parent or have a disability or health condition

 What you’ll get